 Nandor Gotz graduated from the Franz Liszt University of Music Budapest in 1991.
 During his studies he also played in the international orchestra conducted by Yehudi Menuhin in Paris.
 Between 1994 and 2000 he was the soloist of the Cologne contemporary music group Musikfabrik.
 At present, he plays in several ensembles, including the Intermodulation (Hungary), Ensemble Modern (Frankfurt, Germany), Musikfabrik, Klangforum Wien (Austria).
 Nándor has given concerts with numerous famous composers and conductors, including Mauricio Kagel, Hans Zender, Péter Eötvös, Diego Masson, Earl Brown, and Luciano Berio.
 As a soloist and chamber musician, he has performed in almost all European countries as well as in Jordan, the USA, and Japan, in halls such as Opera Garnier in Paris, the Barbican Hall in London, the Berlin Philharmonie, Teatro alla Scala in Milan, and Lincoln Center in New York.

 He is also founder of the Götz Saxophone Quartet.
 Nándor has given concerts, conducted and taught masterclasses in Japan.
 In 1998 and 1999, together with the Klangforum Wien, he was a guest artist at the Salzburg Festival.
-In 2009, Nándor developed a creative music theatre method for instrumental education, called the Situational Method.Since 2013, Nándor has taught an audiovisual class at the Bartók Béla Conservatory of music in Budapest, and lead contemporary music program at Franz Liszt University of Music.
+In 2009, Nándor developed a creative music theatre method for instrumental education, called the Situational Method.Since 2013, Nándor has taught an audiovisual class at the Bartók Béla Conservatory of music in Budapest, and lead contemporary music program at Franz Liszt Academy of Music.

 Nándor has made studio and concert recordings with several labels and appeared on numerous radio broadcasts including Hungarian Radio, WDR Cologne, Maison de Radio France Paris, ZDF Zurich, and Radio FIN.